dorian3343/Scaffold/README.md

 * Fast development time

 ## How to setup Scaffold
-1. Download the Latest Scaffold Release from the github repository.
+1. Download the Latest Scaffold Release binary from [Releases](https://github.com/dorian3343/Scaffold/releases) (or build it yourself).
 2. Decompress and open the Scaffold folder.
-3. Edit the main.fml file and build your project
+3. Edit the main.yml file to work on your project.
-4. Start your project by running Scaffold.exe (prebuilt binary)
+4. Start your project by running Scaffold.exe.
 5. Test your backend